NotAnyMike/ML-and-stocks/R/README.md

 * `01` the candlestick was green (close $>$ open)
 * `10` the candlestick was red (close $< $ open)

-this inputs contained some numeber of lags
+this inputs contained some number of lags

 ### Results
 Running a RBM and then using the weights learned from that generative model to initilize the weights of a Shallow Neural Net the results are the following